 It's that wonderful time of "Back to School, " and today was day 6 with my Kindergarten class.
 It's quite amazing how quickly I am getting to know these little people, with all of their quirks and unique personalities.
 I actually feel like this year I am observing more and gaining valuable insight on how to reach and teach these curious, wide-eyed beings.

 One of the most important goals in the beginning of the year is creating a safe and effective classroom climate.
 Everything I do is centered around helping kids feel comfortable, engaged, and able to conquer new challenges.
-This may seem easy, but trust me, with 22 five year olds ( some actually only four!) all wanting individual attention,
+This may seem easy, but trust me, with 22 five year olds ( some actually only four!) all wanting individual attention, easy is not even in my vocabulary.

 Here are some tips for making the environment calming, less threatening, and more engaging for all students: